 Fellowship Expectations

-- Completing curriculum related to ultrasound credentialing, billing and coding
+- Complete training in ultrasound credentialing, billing, and coding

-- Attending the Department of Emergency Medicine’s new Fellow orientation and curriculum series
+- Attend the Department of Emergency Medicine’s Fellow Orientation and Curriculum Series

-- Develop a scholarly or research project or advance an ongoing UW project
+- Develop or advance a scholarly or research project

 - Participate in quarterly ultrasound division meetings